 - Red Cross first-aid and poison center guidelines will be followed.

-- The provider and staff have been certified by the American Red Cross in First Aid and CPR for Infants, Children and Adults.
+- The provider has been certified by the American Red Cross in First Aid and CPR for Infants, Children and Adults.

 - A first-aid kit will be on the premises at all times.